SuruchiMandal/Collecting-Operational-Insights-and-Probing-Metric-Fluctuations/README.md

 ## Repository Structure

 - **datasets/**: Contains the datasets used for analysis.
-- **code/**: Includes the code files and notebooks for each case study.
+- **code/**: Includes the code file for this project.
-- **docs/**: Provides documentation on the project methodology and analysis and insights.
+- **docs/**: Provides documentation on the project methodology, analysis and insights.
 - **presentation/**: Includes a slide deck summarizing the project's main findings.
 - **visualizations/** : Provides the link for the Tableau public visualizations for this project